British Armed Forces: Role of women

 Women have been part of the armed forces, on and off, for centuries, more fully integrated since the early 1990s, including flying fast jets and commanding warships or artillery batteries.
 As of 1 April 2014, there were approximately 15,840 women serving in the armed forces, representing 9.9% of all service personnel.
-The first female military pilot was Flight Lieutenant Julie Ann Gibson while Flight Lieutenant Jo Salter was the first fast-jet pilot, the former flying a Tornado GR1 on missions patrolling the then Northern Iraqi No-Fly Zone.
+The first female military pilot was Flight Lieutenant Julie Ann Gibson while Flight Lieutenant Jo Salter was the first fast-jet pilot, the latter flying a Tornado GR1 on missions patrolling the then Northern Iraqi No-Fly Zone.
 Flight Lieutenant Juliette Fleming and Squadron Leader Nikki Thomas recently were the first Tornado GR4 crew.
 While enforcing the Libyan No-Fly Zone, Flight Lieutenant Helen Seymour was identified as the first female Eurofighter Typhoon pilot.

 In August 2011, it was announced that a female lieutenant commander, Sarah West, was to command the frigate HMS Portland.
 In July 2016, it was announced that women would be allowed to serve in close combat, starting with the Royal Armoured Corps.
 In July 2017, the Secretary of Defence announced that women would be allowed to enlist in the RAF Regiment from September 2017, a year ahead of schedule.
 In 2018, women were allowed to apply for all roles in the British military, including the special forces.
-As of 10 June 2024, the most senior serving woman is three-star Air Marshal Sue Gray.
+As of 10 June 2024, the most senior serving woman is four-star General Dame Sharon Nesmith.